Active reading: how to become a better reader

 In order to stay focused and retain more information, it’s important to be highly engaged with the content.
 Active reading basically means reading something with the determination to understand, evaluate, and remember relevant aspects of what you read.
 It mostly relies on critical thinking.

-There are many active reading strategies, but here are the ones I find the most useful, in no particular order.
-While many of these strategies were designed with students in mind, they can work for anyone looking at making the most of what they read.
+There are many active reading strategies, but here are some of the most immediately useful.
+While many of these strategies were designed with students in mind, they can work for anyone who wants to make the most of what they read.

 1. Understand the author’s purpose.
 Is the goal of the author to inform, entertain, or advertise their product or services?
 Take a few minutes to read the introduction or any other material available to become aware of the reason and intent of writing.